bodaso/bodazhao/README.md

 Frontend developer at [Festicket](https://www.festicket.com/).
 Living in London, UK.

-Building things for people who like to dance.
+Building experience for people who like to dance.